Own-Data-Privateer/hoardy-web/tool/README.md

   - `--absolute`
   : when remapping URLs to local files, produce links and references with absolute URLs; default when `--symlink`

+- for each URL, mirror:
+  - `--nearest DATETIME`
+  : ... a version that is closest to the given `DATETIME` value; the `DATETIME` uses the same format as the `--before` option above (which see), except if some parts of the date are not specified, the `DATETIME` is instead parsed as a time interval and the middle point of that interval is then taken as the resulting value, e.g.:
+    - `2024` becomes `2024-07-02 00:00:00` (which is the exact middle point of that year),
+    - `2024-12-31` becomes `2024-12-31 12:00:00`,
+    - `2024-12-31 10` becomes `2024-12-31 10:30:00`,
+    - `2024-12-31 10:01` becomes `2024-12-31 10:01:30`,
+    - `2024-12-31 10:01:02` becomes `2024-12-31 10:01:02.5`;
-- mirror what:
+  - `--nearest-hybrid DATETIME`
+  : ... a version that is closest to the given `DATETIME` value; the `DATETIME` format is the same as above, except, for each URL that is a requisite resource, mirror a version that is time-closest to the referencing document; i.e., this will make each mirrored page refer to requisites (images, media, `CSS`, fonts, etc) that were archived around the time the page itself was archived, even if those requisite resources changed in time; this produces results that are as close to the original web page as possible at the cost of much more memory to `mirror`
   - `--oldest`
-  : for each URL, mirror its oldest available version
+  : ... its oldest available version; an alias for `--nearest @-inf` (which see)
   - `--oldest-hybrid`
-  : for each URL, mirror its oldest available version, except, for each URL that is a requisite resource, mirror a version that is time-closest to the referencing document; i.e., this will make each mirrored page refer to requisites (images, media, `CSS`, fonts, etc) that were archived around the time the page itself was archived, even if those requisite resources changed in time; this produces results that are as close to the original web page as possible at the cost of much more memory to `mirror`
+  : ... its oldest available version, except, for each URL that is a requisite resource, mirror a version that is time-closest to the referencing document; an alias for `--nearest-hybrid @-inf` (which see)
-  - `--nearest INTERVAL_DATE`
-  : for each URL, mirror an available version that is closest to the given `INTERVAL_DATE` value; the `INTERVAL_DATE` is parsed as a time interval the middle point of which is taken as target value; e.g., `2024` becomes `2024-07-02 00:00:00` (which is the exact middle point of that year), `2024-12-31` becomes `2024-12-31 12:00:00`, `2024-12-31 12` -> `2024-12-31 12:30:00`, `2024-12-31 12:00` -> `2024-12-31 12:00:30`, `2024-12-31 12:00:01` -> `2024-12-31 12:00:01.5`, etc
-  - `--nearest-hybrid INTERVAL_DATE`
-  : for each URL, mirror an available version that is closest to the given `INTERVAL_DATE` value; the `INTERVAL_DATE` format and semantics is the same as above, except, for each URL that is a requisite resource, mirror a version that is time-closest to the referencing document; see `--oldest-hybrid` above for more info
   - `--latest`
-  : for each URL, mirror its latest available version; default
+  : ... its latest available version; an alias for `--nearest @+inf` (which see); default
   - `--latest-hybrid`
-  : for each URL, mirror its latest available version, except, for each URL that is a requisite resource, mirror a version that is time-closest to the referencing document; see `--oldest-hybrid` above for more info
+  : ... its latest available version, except, for each URL that is a requisite resource, mirror a version that is time-closest to the referencing document; an alias for `--nearest-hybrid @+inf` (which see)
   - `--all`
   : mirror all available versions of all available URLs; this is likely to take a lot of time and eat a lot of memory!